pynucastro/pynucastro/README.md

   * The ability to write out python or C++ code needed to integrate the network.

-  * Additional physic methods for thermal neutrino sources and Fermi-Dirac integrals.
+  * Additional physics methods for thermal neutrino sources and Fermi-Dirac integrals.

 ## Documentation